Gustavo Campanharo

-Gustavo Campanharo (born 4 April 1992) is a Brazilian professional footballer who plays as a midfielder for Turkish club Kayserispor.
+Gustavo Campanharo (born 4 April 1992) is a Brazilian professional footballer who plays as a midfielder for Atlético Goianiense on loan from Internacional.

 Career

 Early career

 Campanharo started his youth career in Juventude.
 In 2011, he moved on loan to Fiorentina academy.
 In 2013, he moved to another Brazilian team, Bragantino.

 Hellas Verona

 In September 2014 Gustavo joined Serie A team Verona on a loan deal until the end of the season.
 He made his debut for the team on 15 September 2014 in a match against Città di Palermo.

 Evian

-On 21 July 2015 Campanharo joined Ligue 2 team Evian on a season long deal.
+On 21 July 2015, Campanharo joined Ligue 2 team Evian on a season long deal.
 He made his debut for the team on 14 August 2015 in a match against Ajaccio.
 A month later, on 25 September 2015 he scored his first goal for the team in a match against Bourg en Bresse.

 Ludogorets Razgrad

-On 14 June 2016 Campanharo joined Bulgarian First League club Ludogorets Razgrad.
-On 2 February 2019, after 3 years in Ludogorets, his contract was ended by due mutual agreement as his contract was ending in the summer of 2019.
+On 14 June 2016, Campanharo joined Bulgarian First League club Ludogorets Razgrad.
+On 2 February 2019, after three years in Ludogorets, his contract was ended by due mutual agreement as his contract was ending in the summer of 2019.
 He left emotional post in social media about the great time he had in Ludogorets and that he would stay a fan of the team whenever he goes.